 The Himalayas are an astounding mountain range in South Asia stretching across 4 different countries- Pakistan, India, Nepal, and Bhutan.
 Some of the tallest and the most beautiful mountains of the Himalayas lie in Nepal.
 This makes Nepal a perfect destination for trekking in the Himalayas.

 Nepal is home to eight out of the ten tallest mountain peaks in the world.
 The most popular of these is Mt.
 Everest- the tallest peak in the world.
 Next to Everest in popularity is Mt.
 Annapurna.
 These two are the most popular trekking destinations in the Nepalese Himalayas where thousands of trekkers all over the world come to.

 In addition to these, there are other mountains in the Nepalese Himalayas that are not as popular as Everest and Annapurna.
 These include the Kanchenjunga Range, Dhaulagiri Range, Langtang Range as well as Mustang.

 In addition, the Himalayas of Nepal also have many places of religious interest you can go to.
-As the Himalayas is dominated by the Tibetan Buddhist culture, you can find many monasteries and gompas around the Nepalese Himalayas.
+As the Himalayas are dominated by the Tibetan Buddhist culture, you can find many monasteries and gompas around the Nepalese Himalayas.

 However, trekking is not the only way to experience the Nepalese Himalayas.
 You can also go there on bike tours, mountain flights, helicopters, or a mixture of these activities.
 Hence, the possibilities of the things you can do in the mountains are limitless.

 This article will be a guide to the best trekking destinations and the places along the way in the Himalayas in Nepal.

 Mount Everest stands at an elevation of 8848 meters.
 It is known as Sagarmatha in Nepali and Chomolungma in Tibetan.
 It lies in the Mahalangur Himal sub-range of the Himalayas.
 Mt.
 Everest was scaled first by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953.
 This opened floodgates for future mountaineers and trekkers in this region.

 The Environment of the Everest Region